- Is It Safe to Travel By Bus During Pregnancy?

 - Do not carry any valuable items with you and if you must then remain vigilant and take care of your belongings.
 Do not wear expensive jewellery that may attract any pickpockets.

 - Sometimes longer route buses may have the facility of onboard toilets.
-In case you feel the urge or need to use the onboard toilet make deliberate efforts to keep up with your balance while using the loo.
+In case you feel the urge or need to use the onboard toilet make deliberate efforts to keep up with your balance while using it.

-Keep yourself well hydrated during your travels, and any kind of dehydration may cause complications in pregnancy.
-There is a likelihood that you may not feel like eating or drinking at all during your travel or as soon as you eat you may feel nauseous.
-Therefore, refrain from eating anything with more oil or fat content and stick to eating light and easily digestible food items.
-We shall discuss some tips about consuming food and drinks while travelling by bus that may come handy to you:
+Keep yourself well hydrated while travelling as dehydration may cause complications in pregnancy.
+There is a likelihood that you may not feel like eating or drinking at all while travelling, but don’t skip your meals or snacks.
+Avoid eating anything with more oil or fat content, and stick to light and easily digestible food items.
+Find out what you should eat and drink while travelling by bus.

 - Carry home-cooked food and filtered drinking water with you.
-You can take with you a vegetable sandwich, stuffed parantha, curd rice etc. You can also pack some home-made lemonade or ginger ale.
+You can pack a vegetable sandwich, stuffed parantha, curd rice, etc. You can also pack some homemade lemonade or ginger ale.

-- You can carry fresh fruits such as apple, bananas and oranges with you.
-Fresh fruits not only provide you energy and nutrition but it is a safer eating option too.
-In case you have missed packing fruits for your travel, you can buy them too but make sure you wash them nicely before consuming.
+- Pack fresh fruits such as apple, bananas and oranges with you.
+Fresh fruits shall provide you with energy and also offer various nutrients that are needed during pregnancy.
+In case you have missed packing fruits for your travel, you can buy them too but make sure you wash them thoroughly before consuming.
 Also, do not consume already cut fruits or vegetables.

-- Carrying some roasted dry fruits is a good option to control the hunger pangs.
-However, refrain from eating large amounts of dry fruits as they may increase the body heat, and they are also difficult to digest.
+- Carrying some roasted dry fruits is a good option to control hunger pangs.
+However, avoid eating them in large amounts as they may increase the body heat.

-- You may also carry packed biscuits or roasted namkeen for snacking.
+- You may also carry packed biscuits or roasted namkeen.
 Though you should not consume them too much as eating more of sugary and fried food items may make you feel sick or nauseous.